Sumboard

 How much do BI tools cost compared to embedded analytics platforms?

-Enterprise BI like Looker or Sisense typically starts around 50K euros per year base plus per-viewer fees, implementation consultancy, and 1 to 2 full-time staff for maintenance.
+Enterprise BI like Looker or Sisense publishes no licence price at all, so the base, the per-viewer fees and the implementation consultancy all arrive together in one quote, and maintenance headcount sits on top of it.
 Purpose-built embedded platforms run roughly 2K to 6K euros per year with no per-user fees and minimal upkeep.
 Building in-house costs 2 to 3 full-time developers, roughly 150K to 300K euros for the initial build, plus permanent maintenance.
 Compare three-year total cost of ownership, not monthly sticker prices.

 How long does it take to deploy embedded analytics versus traditional BI?

-Traditional BI tools typically take 3 to 6 months to deploy in an embedded context, while purpose-built embedded platforms can go live in days to weeks, with SDK integration possible in as little as 10 minutes.
+From what we are seeing, traditional BI tools take three to six months to deploy in an embedded context, while purpose-built embedded platforms can go live in days to weeks, with SDK integration possible in as little as 10 minutes.
 The gap comes from architecture: enterprise tools rely on complex modeling and iframe-style embedding designed for internal use, whereas embedded platforms ship native components and white-labeling out of the box.
 A tool that is cheap monthly but slow to implement can still have the worse total cost.

 When does building analytics in-house make sense?

-Only when analytics is the product itself, which describes about 1 percent of cases, when you need fully custom UX, and when engineering resources are not a constraint.
-Expect a 6 to 12 month timeline, 2 to 3 full-time developers, and permanent maintenance afterward; one team reported two engineers still working full-time on their build three years later.
+Only when analytics is the product itself, which is rarer than it sounds, when you need fully custom UX, and when engineering resources are not a constraint.
+Expect a 6 to 12 month timeline, 2 to 3 full-time developers, and permanent maintenance afterward; one team told us two engineers were still working full-time on their build three years later, which is one account rather than a benchmark.
 For most SaaS companies, building in-house trades core product features for analytics infrastructure work.

 Written by